apache/openserverless-site/content/en/docs/reference/references/rest_api/_index.md

 ---
 title: Rest API
 ---
-# Using REST APIs with OpenWhisk and Nuvolaris
+# Using REST APIs with OpenWhisk and NuvoOpenServerlesslaris

-After your OpenWhisk and Nuvolaris environment is enabled, you can use OpenWhisk and Nuvolaris with your web apps or mobile apps with REST API calls.
+After your OpenWhisk and OpenServerlesss environment is enabled, you can use it with your web apps or mobile apps with REST API calls.

 For more details about the APIs for actions, activations, packages, rules, and triggers, see the [OpenWhisk and Nuvolaris API